Jermaine0Forbes/AvaWebsite/readme.md

 *Want to see more logs? visit* **logs.md**

-### 4/29/20
+### 5/5/20

 **Goals for the month**
-- ~Create the single product page~
+- Add react redux and modify current components
-- ~Create fake data for products~
+- make "add to cart" button change cart quantity icon
-- Make "add to cart" work
+- create cart list when clicking on cart quantity icon
 - Create the "check out" page
-- Create transition pages
+- create the recent-arrivals page

 **Currently**
-- I generated all the data for the tables, now I need to load the data when a customer clicks on a random product
+- The single product page, loads all data that has to deal with the products  and the fake reviews it receives.
+Now, I need to include redux in order to store values all throughout the application.